logo

 Table Of Contents

-The NEET 2026 Safe Score for MBBS is expected to remain highly competitive, as 22,79,743 candidates registered for NEET UG 2026 and over 22 lakh appeared for the exam held on May 3, 2026.
-With a reported turnout of around 96.9%, the competition for government MBBS seats, along with the NEET 2026 Safe Score for MBBS, is expected to remain close to the 2024 level.
+The MBBS Safe Score for NEET 2026 is expected to remain highly competitive, as 22,79,743 candidates registered for NEET UG 2026 and over 22 lakh appeared for the exam held on May 3, 2026.
+With a reported turnout of around 96.9%, the competition for government MBBS seats, along with the expected NEET Cut Off 2026 for MBBS, is expected to remain close to the 2024 level.

-NEET 2026 Safe Score for MBBS: Quick Answer
+Category-wise NEET 2026 Safe Score for MBBS (AIQ): Quick Answer

 Category